 Zagreb has much better connections to continental Croatia in terms of number of stations, but the reality is that most of these lines are slow and under-utilised.

-I was quite excited to learn there was a train to Zagreb when I moved to Varazdin, for example.
+I was quite excited to learn there was a train to Zagreb when I moved to Varaždin, for example.
 Until I found out that the train took twice as long as the bus.

 Zagreb is the main international rail hub for Croatia.
 One of the most popular routes is from Zagreb to Budapest, which takes about 6 hours.

 It is a popular daily connection with backpackers, and prices can be as low as 9 euro one way.
 This is how much I paid from Budapest to Zagreb in March 2018.
+Find out more about this connection in 2021 on Croatian Rail website.

 While being part of former Yugoslavia did not do much for modern Croatia’s internal connections, a previous existence in the Austro-Hungarian Empire did.
 In addition to the Budapest connection, connections to Munich, Frankfurt, Zurich and Vienna are smooth, and the regular rail link to Belgrade beats sitting on the bus.
 For the latest timetables and prices, visit Bahn.de.